DanielVandH/EquationLearning.jl/docs/src/index.md

 # Index

 All the docstrings in this package are listed below.
-We separate the docstirngs by file.
+We separate the docstrings by file.

 ## basis_bootstrapping.jl